Steven Gerrard: 1998–2004: Beginnings, cup treble and club captaincy

+— —Liverpool F.C. profile on Gerrard ranking him their greatest ever player, on his development in his early seasons at the club.

 In the 2000–01 season, Gerrard made fifty starts in all competitions, scoring ten goals.
 That season, he won his first major honours with Liverpool—the FA Cup, Football League Cup, and the UEFA Cup—scoring in the final of the last competition.
 He was named PFA Young Player of the Year by his peers.
 The following season, he won the UEFA Super Cup, but missed the 2001 FA Charity Shield through injury.
 In March 2003, Gerrard scored the opening goal in the club's 2–0 win over Manchester United in the Football League Cup final, held at the Millennium Stadium in Cardiff.
 After a year as vice-captain, Gerrard replaced Sami Hyypiä as Liverpool captain in October 2003.
 Manager Gérard Houllier said that he had recognised Gerrard's leadership qualities early on, but that he needed time to mature.

 In June 2005, Gerrard extended his contract at the club, signing a four-year deal.
 Houllier resigned as Liverpool manager after a trophy-less 2003–04 campaign, and Gerrard was linked with a move to Chelsea during the off-season.
 Gerrard admitted that he was not "happy with the progress Liverpool has made", and that "for the first time in my career I've thought about the possibility of moving on."
 Ultimately, Gerrard turned down a £20 million offer from Chelsea, staying with Liverpool under new coach Rafael Benítez.